calstar/flight-analysis/README.md

 This repo includes a first-principles rocket flight simulator including Kalman filtering (as a submodule from `aditya-sengupta/rocket-simulation.git`) and records of flight reconstruction from onboard sensors.

-Note that 	`rocket.simulation.git` has its own submodule, so make sure to run `git submodule update --remote --recursive` whenever you `git pull` from this repo.
+Make sure to run `git submodule update --remote` whenever you `git pull` from this repo, so that any updates to rocket-simulation are included.